Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

 There is a prevailing myth that losing weight when you are obese is all about willpower.

 If you eat right and increase your physical activity, you’ll reach your ideal BMI quickly.

 Unfortunately, losing weight as an obese individual is downright difficult.
 There are a few factors that contribute to obesity, which could include bad lifestyle habits, certain diseases that slow the metabolism, genetics, and some medications.

 Once you are obese, losing even a single pound becomes an uphill battle, and your hormones are mostly to blame.

-On top of it all, you may be producing a heavier level of ghrelin, the hunger hormone.
-No wonder you feel constantly hungry and never full enough to stop taking in calories.
+On top of it all, you may produce a heavier level of ghrelin, the hunger hormone—no wonder you feel constantly hungry and never full enough to stop taking in calories.

 Weight loss surgery removes you from the cycle of overeating and helps you live healthier.